Frequently Asked Questions – Contact us if you have a question not answered below

 What about small organisations with working boards and few or no staff?

 In small organisations board members may be filling both governing roles and operational functions, especially in new organisations.
 Your new organisation might have a ‘management committee’ rather than a separate governance board.
 It is often just the reality of the situation, but clarity around roles and observing boundaries is very important, whatever stage you are at.
 Board members helping with operational tasks are acting as an operational volunteer, not as a board member offering assistance.
 If there is a CEO, they are answerable to that person who must be able to direct or manage the board member volunteer in operational work.

 Whether you are a ‘management committee’ member or a trustee member on a Board, you need to remember you still have the same legal duties and responsibilities to the organisation, and need to govern in the best interests of the whole organisation.

 How often and how long should boards meet for?

 The board should meet as often and for as long as it needs to carry out its governance duties.
-Every six weeks is a common cycle according to 9 ways Sports NZ.
+Every six weeks is a common cycle according to 9 Steps to Effective Governance by Sport NZ.